Best 3 Ways to Transfer Files from Linux Server to Local Machine

 Conclusion

-At this point, you have learned 3 Ways to Transfer Files from a Linux Server to a Local Machine which include using the SCP, Rsync, and SFTP Tool.
-These are the most useful tools that you can use to transfer your files.
-Hope you enjoy it.
+At this point, you have learned 3 Ways to Transfer Files from Linux Server to Local Machine which include using the SCP, Rsync, and SFTP Tools.
+These are the most useful tools that you can use to transfer your files in your Linux distributions.
+You can easily choose your desired method and start transferring files from the server to a local machine on Linux.

 Pass password to scp command in Linux using sshpass example